CERTCC/Vultron/docs/topics/behavior_logic/rm_validation_bt.md

 If new information *is* found, though, the branch fails, driving execution over to the main validation sequence.

-The main validation sequence follows when none of the above conditions have been met.
+(C) The main validation sequence follows when none of the above conditions have been met.
 In other words, the validation sequence is triggered when the report is in *Received* and its validity has never been evaluated or when the report was originally determined to be *Invalid* but new